kshannon-ucsd/dsc40a/pages/syllabus.md

 ### Homework

-This class will have weekly homework assignments.
+This class will have bi-weekly homework assignments (weekly during summer sessions).

 Homework should be written or typed (using LaTeX) up and turned in by each student individually.
 If you want to type up your answers, we recommend using markdown with LaTeX or overleaf.com